CruceGameDevel/CruceGame/docs/hacking.md

 ###Release branches

 Release branches support preparation for a new production release.
-Their purpose is to allow small changes (correcting typos small bug fixes), while develop branch remins open for new patches.
+Their purpose is to allow small changes (correcting typos, small bug fixes) while develop branch remins open for new patches.
 All features tagged for the current version must be integrated into develop by this time.
 Patches added to develop branch after this one was created will be added to the next release.
 Release branches